 Lovano is known for his massive sound, and is another one who it’s been said has to be heard live to be fully appreciated in this respect.

-He plays a Francois Louis mouthpiece made from hard African Granidillo wood, which has similar specifications to the Otto Link 10* that he used until 1985.
+He plays a Francois Louis mouthpiece (check out their ligatures here!) which is made from hard African Granidillo wood and has similar specifications to the Otto Link 10* that he used until 1985.

 His hard strength Alexander reeds, combined with his wide mouthpiece opening, must surely make his setup feel like quite hard work!